 - How to set up webhosting for your WordPress site

-In addition to the detailed tutorials in the WordPress installation module, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to the detailed tutorials in the WordPress installation training module, we also recommend watching the videos listed in our WordPress Installation Video Tutorials section.

-How To Set Up Nameservers For Your Domain Name
+How To Set Up A Nameserver For Your Domain Name

 You make your domain name visible to online users by “pointing” your domain name to your web host servers.

-To set up your domain’s nameservers, you will need the nameserver settings details provided by your web hosting company (see screenshot below) …
+To set up your domain’s nameservers, you will need the details provided by your web hosting company (see screenshot below) …

-If you need reliable web hosting for your WordPress site, check out these hosting services providers:
+If you need reliable web hosting for your WordPress site, check out the webhosting companies below:

 - HostGator – HostGator is one of the world’s most popular web hosting companies providing unmetered, reliable bandwidth and disk space for unlimited domains.